oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

     -   The imported network would have a new ID which is oVirt internal.
     -   The imported network would have a link to it's origin network (The resource in the provider/capability context).

-#### Allow provisioning networks on external providers
+#### Better provisioning of networks on external providers

-*   It would be possible to define a network in oVirt and "push" it to external providers.
-This network will then be treated as is it was discovered on the provider, and will be the sole responsibility of the provider.
+*   Add a way to know network no longer exists on the provider.
-*   The provider will be responsible for providing the connectivity of the network.
+*   Experimental - add a way to convert an oVirt network to an external network (nice to have).

-#### Support other provider capabilities
+    -   The user can choose to export the network to an external provider.

-*   Providers could be added to enable capabilities such as storage.
+    -   The network needs to be manually removed from hosts that have it (or perhaps with host profile this can be improved).
-*   Provider type should be supported as well, to differentiate between the various providers.
+    -   The network parameters will be exported to the provider, the existing configuration (vNICs, profiles, permissions) will remain.

 #### Auto-Discovery of networks